Sayrix/Ticket-Bot-Docusaurus/docs/config.md

 		"createTranscript": true, // If set to true, when the ticket is closed a transcript will be generated and sent in the logs channel
-		"askReason": true, // If false the ticket will be closed without asking the reason "whoCanCloseTicket": "STAFFONLY", // STAFFONLY (roles configured at "rolesWhoHaveAccessToTheTickets") or EVERYONE "closeTicketCategoryId": "" // The id of the category where a closed ticket will be moved to.
+		"askReason": true, // If false the ticket will be closed without asking the reason "whoCanCloseTicket": "STAFFONLY", // STAFFONLY (roles configured at "rolesWhoHaveAccessToTheTickets") or EVERYONE "deleteTicket": false, // when enabled, it will delete the ticket on clicking close button "closeTicketCategoryId": "" // The id of the category where a closed ticket will be moved to.
 Leave blank to disable this feature
 	},
 	"uuidType": "uuid", // uuid or emoji